rett-europe/patient-registry/docs/15-MobileUseCases.md

 ![Mobile app wireframes](./images/mobile-app-wireframes.png)

+## High level description

+* **Profile Management:** Caregivers can view and update basic information related to their profile and the patients they manage.
+This includes editing contact details and viewing information completeness for each patient profile.

+* **Patient Progress Tracking:** The app provides a dashboard summarizing the patient’s survey completion status, along with a "profile completeness" indicator.
+This gamified element encourages caregivers to complete outstanding surveys.

+* **File upload:** The app allows the users to upload files directly from the mobile app, either using the camera or uploading a file from the phone gallery.

+* **Survey Participation:** Caregivers receive notifications and reminders about upcoming surveys.
+For the MVP, this will only open the surveys via web portal.
+In the future, the app will also provide the ability to fill out these surveys directly on their mobile device.

+* **Data Privacy & Security:** Given the sensitive nature of the data, all mobile use cases prioritize security, including secure login, data encryption, and compliance with GDPR.
+This ensures that users’ information is safe and meets regulatory standards.

 ## 1. User Registration (Passwordless Login)
 * Actors: Legal Guardians, Parents
 * Description: Users introduce their email address and receive a magic link or verification code.
 After verification, they log in without a password.